lanl/dfnWorks/Documentation/python_script_docs/intro.rst

 About this  manual
 ------------------

-This manual comprises sections for each of the important dfnWorks modules: :ref:`modules <modules-chapter>` In these, the important classes and their methods are documented, and example usage provided.
+This manual comprises sections for each of the important dfnWorks modules.
+In these, the important classes and their methods are documented, and example usage provided.
 Examples can be found in the 'tests' directory of the dfnWorks repository.
 One can get a feel for setting up, running and visualizing dfnWorks simulations (both flow and reactive transport) through these examples.

 Contributors